jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 layout: wiki
 ---

-Static configuration in [ xorg.conf.d
-snippets](/wiki/Configuring_X#xorg.conf.d_configuration "wikilink") applies to hotplugged devices, as opposed to static configuration in the [xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink") or runtime configuration with [xsetwacom](xsetwacom "wikilink").
+This page describes static device configuration through [xorg.conf.d](xorg.conf.d "wikilink") snippets.
+Such a configuration applies applies to hotplugged devices, as opposed to static configuration in the [xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink") or runtime configuration with [xsetwacom](xsetwacom "wikilink").
 The X server scans several directories for *.conf* files on startup: